Office of Communications

 Laura manages the Jackson School’s visual identity.
 She creates graphics and layouts for internal and external communications, digital and print media, press releases, and social media, and maintains the Jackson School’s logos and branding guidelines.
 Originally from Sonora, Texas, she is a graduate of Texas Tech University and is currently pursuing a master’s degree in advertising from the Moody College of Communication at UT.

-Constantino’s focus is communications for the University of Texas Institute for Geophysics, a unit of the Jackson School of Geosciences.
-He promotes the Institution’s achievements and activities through print and images, and manages its online and media presence.
-He is happiest when writing about geophysics and how our world works.
-Before coming to the US, Constantino worked in communications in Turkey and the United Kingdom.
+Constantino manages communications for the University of Texas Institute for Geophysics, a unit of the Jackson School of Geosciences.
+He is happiest when writing about geophysics and the way our world works, but gets a kick out of CSS and Illustrator.
+Before coming to the US, Constantino worked in Turkey and the United Kingdom.
 He has degrees in psychology and literature, and a master’s in international relations.
 He also knows a bit about cats.

 Members of the media looking for information on the Jackson School or expert sources should contact communications director Anton Caputo or science writer Monica Kortsha at the contact information above.